Lee Lozowick: Interest in spiritualism

-Lozowick became a student of Silva Mind Control in 1970 and became interested in the human potential movement around the same time.
+Lozowick became a student of Silva Mind Control in 1970 and became interested in the Human Potential Movement around the same time.
 He had an awakening experience in 1975.
-During this period he operated a small center in Mount Tabor, New Jersey where Silva Mind Control was taught, along with occasional guest lectures and acoustic guitar lessons for younger attendees.
+During this period he operated a small center in Mount Tabor, New Jersey, where Silva Mind Control was taught, along with occasional guest lectures and acoustic guitar lessons for younger attendees.
 In his early phase "some people accused Lee of plagiarizing the work of Da Free John.
-Lee reports that his speaking style and writing were the articulation of his own experience and denies the charge."
+Lozowick reports that his speaking style and writing were the articulation of his own experience and denies the charge."
 With several of his students, he made a pilgrimage to India in 1977, where he met Yogi Ramsuratkumar.
-Lozowick became a disciple of Yogi Ramsuratkumar, and attributed his earlier awakening, or what he refers to as a "shift in context," retroactively to Yogi Ramsuratkumar, although he did not feel much connection to Yogi Ramsuratkumar until the 1980s.
-Lee subsequently became known to many people the world over as the "Heart-Son" of Yogi Ramsuratkumar after he wrote several volumes of devotional poetry containing over a thousand poems dedicated to his spiritual master.
+Lozowick became Ramsuratkumar's disciple and attributed his earlier awakening, or what he refers to as a "shift in context," retroactively to the mystic, although he did not feel much connection to him until the 1980s.
+Lozowick subsequently became known to many people the world over as the "Heart-Son" of Yogi Ramsuratkumar after he wrote several volumes of devotional poetry containing over a thousand poems dedicated to his spiritual master.